MemoOR/CovidInMexico/README.md

 # To use it:
 ## It needs an Oracle Database with Covid CSV loaded
+### Modify DBconfig file to match your username and password

 The CSV is created with a python script with data from the official CDMX Covid Documentation.